simongray/StatementAnnotator/README.md

 props.setProperty("parse.model", "edu/stanford/nlp/models/lexparser/englishPCFG.ser.gz");  // slow, less memory usage
 ```

-However, it should not be enabled in production of if the intent is to parse many pieces of text,
+However, it should not be enabled in production if the intent is to annotate many pieces of text,
 since it is one factor slower than srparser.

 Memory requirements